-The Move Lines and Columns submenu of the Block menu lists various commands for shifting blocks of text around.
+The Lines and Columns submenu of the Block menu lists various commands for shifting blocks of text around.
 It also has Prefix and Suffix commands for inserting something at the start or end of each selected line.

 When you’ve made a linear selection (a selection that follows the flow of the text), you can only move lines.
-Lines will be moved entirely.
-If the first and/or last line in the selection are only partially selected, the selection will first expand itself to include those lines entirely.
-When moving the block one line up, the block and the line above it will swap places.
+Lines are moved entirely.
+If the first and/or last line in the selection are only partially selected, the selection first expands itself to include those lines entirely.
+When moving the block one line up, the block and the line above it swap places.
 After the action, the unselected line that was above the block will be below it.
 Moving the block one line down does the opposite.

 If no text is selected at all, you can still use the commands to move lines up or down.
-Then, the line containing the text cursor will be moved.
+Then, the line containing the text cursor is moved.